paseaf/ContainerSSH-honeypot/terraform/README.md

 Possible solutions:

 1. `project-id` might be wrong.
-Check installation section step 4.
+Check if `project` value is correct in installation section step 4.
 2. Did you grant the _Project Editor_ permission to the service account in installation section step 3?